 Each time someone mentions digital note-taking, most people assume they have to type notes on a laptop, so they immediately dismiss the idea.
 A few years back, in the early 2000s, that was most certainly the case.
 However, in 2020 digital note-taking is much more than that.
 It is an experience every note-taker must try.

-Most people prefer typing notes because it is faster.
-You can easily keep up with your professor.
-Many note-taking apps have solved this problem with audio recording.
-You can still handwrite your notes while recording the lecture, then refer back to the recording if you missed anything.
+Most people prefer typing notes because it is faster and you can easily keep up with your professor.
+Many note-taking apps have audio recordings for those of us that struggle to keep up.
+You can still handwrite your notes while recording the lecture and then refer back to the recording if you miss anything.

 The best note-taking app for audio recording is Notability.
-It syncs your audio to your notes.
-You can use your notes to navigate through the recordings.
-ZoomNotes and Noteshelf also audio record but without syncing.
+It syncs your audio to your notes, so you can use your notes to navigate through the recordings.
+Noteful, ZoomNotes and Noteshelf also record audio but without syncing.

 Connecting your notes

 With digital notes, you can link pages and sections of your notes, something you can’t do with paper ones.
 These links connect ideas in your notes, saving you the time you’d otherwise waste flipping through papers.
 When reading about Cells, for example, you can jump to the detailed notes on Cells in one tap.
 ZoomNotes is the best app for creating hyperlinks in your notes.
 GoodNotes is a good alternative as it lets you create contents page.